-Cover of The war of the worlds
+Cover of The War of the Worlds (Modern Library Classics)

 by H. G. Wells, Arthur C. Clarke